 On top of their status as institutes of learning, Irish university life is renowned for the many and varied social outlets it provides for its respective student bodies.
-Cities like Dublin, Cork, Galway and Limerick, along with smaller towns like Maynooth, Athlone and Dundalk offer students a healthy balance of academic and extracurricular activities.
+Cities like Dublin, Cork, Galway and Limerick, along with smaller towns like Maynooth, Athlone and Dundalk offer local and international students a healthy balance of academic and extracurricular activities.

 However, despite these many advantages of college life in Ireland, a degree of confusion exists with regards to who is applicable for what when it comes to third level education and university fees in Ireland.
 This uncertainty is particularly prevalent for returning Irish emigrants who have lived abroad for a period of time, and children of Irish emigrants who may have been born in Ireland but have lived most of their life abroad.

 This guide provides key answers to a range of questions we have received from returning Irish emigrants and newcomers alike on the topic of university fees in Ireland.

 Is third-level education in Ireland free?